SyabiraYusoff/SequencingCalculator/README.md

 This web-based tool helps users calculate sequencing requirements for BD Rhapsody™ libraries, including pooling, normalization, and platform recommendations.

 ## Usage
+(Section pending content)

 ## Version 2.0.0

 - **Features**
   - Enter project name, username, and number of libraries (plexity) for pooling.
-  - Responsive design for desktop and mobile.
+  - Copy results to a CSV file for sharing.
+  - Visualize BD Rhapsody library structure.
+  - Sequencer recommendations included in the output.
+  - ATAC assay selection disables other assays to prevent pooling issues.

 - **Bugs fixes**
-  - "Quick Instruction" section with detailed usage steps.
-  - Tooltips and info buttons for each table column and assay type.
+  - Replaced "Save as PDF" with "Save to CSV."
+  - All rows for input table can now be removed.

 ## Version 3.0.0

 - **Features**
-  - Adding sample sheet recommendation table
+  - Added sample sheet recommendation table.
-  - Adding AVITI sequencing recommendation
+  - Included AVITI sequencing recommendations.
-  - Adding feedback form
+  - Added feedback form.
+  - ATAC libraries can now be pooled with [missing info].

 - **Bugs/fixes**
-  - The correction factor for NovaSeqX and AVITI for TCR is the same
+  - Unified correction factor for NovaSeqX and AVITI for VDJ.
-  - Tooltips and info buttons for each table column and assay type.
+  - Added tooltips and info buttons for each table column and assay type.